American International Group: 1959–1979: reorganization and specialization

 The 1970s presented many challenges for AIG as operations in the Middle East and Southeast Asia were curtailed or ceased altogether due to the changing political landscape.
 However, AIG continued to expand its markets by introducing specialized energy, transportation, and shipping products to serve the needs of niche industries.

 1979–2000: new opportunities and directions

 During the 1980s, AIG continued expanding its market distribution and worldwide network by offering a wide range of specialized products, including pollution liability and political risk.
+AIG was still characterized as a holding company in the financial press.
+There continued to be an ongoing trend within the industry for insurers to offer coverage through different but interrelated groups, something that could be especially beneficial when it came to consolidating and managing effective insurance underwriting practices, which were the underpinning of any successful insurance business.
+In 1983, a spokesman for AIG criticized other companies for "sloppy underwriting", saying those companies did not fully comprehend the policies they were offering and often were mostly interested in writing policies quickly to bring in premiums in order to fund the investment side of their business, without regard for the risks being taken.
 In 1984, AIG listed its shares on the New York Stock Exchange (NYSE).

 Throughout the 1990s, AIG developed new sources of income through diverse investments, including the acquisition of International Lease Finance Corporation (ILFC), a provider of leased aircraft to the airline industry.
 In 1992, AIG received the first foreign insurance license granted in over 40 years by the Chinese government.
 Within the U.S., AIG acquired SunAmerica Inc. a retirement savings company managed by Eli Broad, in 1999.